Ex-Trump lawyer to defend AT&T-Time Warner merger

 AT&T wants to buy Time Warner so it can bundle mobile service with video entertainment and take online advertising from Facebook Inc and Alphabet Inc .

+"Behavioral remedies presume that the government should serve as a roving ombudsman of the affairs of business; even if we wanted to do that, we often don't have the skills or the tools to do so effectively," he said.

+Delrahim did not refer to AT&T's plan to purchase Time Warner in his speech and did not take questions.

-(Reporting by Diane Bartz; Editing by Paul Simao and Lisa Von Ahn)
+(Reporting by Diane Bartz; Editing by Lisa Von Ahn and Jonathan Oatis)